justas05/Compiler/README.md

 #### Strengths

-The Bindings class stores the type of the identifier so that I can look it up and perform the right operation in the Expression class.
-Storing the type, however, also means that I do not have to store the type of an Expression, but can just deduce it.
+The Bindings class stores the type of the identifier so that I can look it up and perform the right operation in the [`Expression`](/c_compiler/include/expression.hpp) class.
+Storing the type, however, also means that I do not have to store the type of an [`Expression`](/c_compiler/include/expression.hpp), but can just deduce it.

 By only using two registers for operations, I do not have to worry about having no more registers available, and which registers will not be overwritten after a function call.